Codecademy/gamut/packages/gamut-system/docs/variants.md

 # Variants

 There may be cases where you want to change many props at the same time to achieve a different effect.
 Coordinating these different prop variations can be a bit frustrating to do manually, in both typescript and plain javascript.
-To make this easier we have `variant`, a function that is meant to make creating these combinations easy and scalable.
+To make this easier we have
+- `variant`, a function that is meant to make creating these combinations easy and scalable
+- `HandlerProps`, a generic type that can be applied to styled components consuming a variant

 ```tsx
 import styled from '@emotion/styled';